zacthuku/react-hooks-react-router-nested-routes-v6/README.md

 Second of all, we don't want to navigate to a brand new web page to view a specific user.
 Instead, we want that user to display on the same page as the list of users!
-But, we do still want each user to have it's own URL associated with it, so that we can share links to specific users if we want to.
+But we do still want each user to have their own URL so that we can share links to specific users if we want to.

 All of this can be done using **Nested Routing**.
 Nested Routing allows us to re-render specific _pieces_ of a webpage when a user navigates to a new route, rather than re-rendering the entire page.
-This can be great for developers, as it allows easy re-use of certain components, as well as for users, as it can make navigating a website smoother and easier.
+This can be great for developers, as it allows easy reuse of certain components, and also for users, as it can make navigating a website smoother and easier.

 To add Nested Routing to our application, we'll need to use a few other things